AlaaElden98/CollegeSystem/README.md

 ### edit and  delete doctor (Stable)

--- in this section admin can show all doctor and have access to delete or edit information.
+-- in this section admin can show all doctor and has access to delete or edit information.

 <img width="250" alt="portfolio_view" src="https://user-images.githubusercontent.com/48976562/74084852-d39dfa00-4a7b-11ea-801a-75521146fed1.png">